afrohlich/kqsfl_streaming/README.md

 - Ubuntu 24

 ### Setup
-- Download `bootstrap` from this repository
+- Download `utils/bootstrap` from this repository
 - `bash ./bootstrap`
 - clone this repo
 - if you are using a private email for github you can set your email as follows